killinen/BrakeModule/README.md

 ### Someone might think

 That wouldn't it be best if you could control the DSCIII control module via CAN to use the charge pump.
 Yes it prolly would, but I don't have knowledge how to do it.
 I think this could be feaseble because this same unit is used with ACC systems and the only way I can think of is to apply the brakes is to use the charge pump.

+The benefits in my mind of the Brake Module to latter is to have full control of braking (my undestanding is that OEM system won't brake below certain speed in ACC mode).
+Scalability is also benefit because you probably wont need to reverse engineer all the possible messages/programs that are implemented on different car brands and models.
+And lastly this is more fun :)

 ---